 Brighton Ski Resort

-Because of its laid-back environment and great local vibe, Brighton is a top winter destination for residents and visitors of Ski City. (a.k.a.
-Salt Lake).
+Because of its laid-back environment and great local vibe, Brighton is a top winter destination for residents and visitors of Salt Lake City.
 You can ski old-school equipment without feeling old-school.
-Unlike other resorts where skiers dominate, Brighton attracts both skiers and boarders alike, thanks in part to four terrain parks, a half-pipe and a girls only terrain park called Krista's Park.
+Unlike other resorts where skiers dominate, Brighton attracts both skiers and boarders alike, thanks in part to four terrain parks, a half-pipe and a girls-only terrain park called Krista's Park.
 Likewise, the terrain parks are located on the outer perimeter of the runs so Grandpa can watch little Jimmy and Jenny without having to venture into the park.

 Big, Bold Brighton